MB1151/attention_is_all_you_need/README.md

 - [Data Preparation](#data-preparation) &rarr; Resources necessary to understand the data preparation stage.
 - [Model Training](#model-training) &rarr; Resources necessary to understand the translation model training process.
 - [Model Inference](#model-inference) &rarr; Resources necessary to understand the translation model inference process.
+- [Model Quality](#model-quality) &rarr; Resources necessary to understand the quality measurement of a translation model.
 - [Implementation](#implementation) &rarr; Resources necessary to understand the details required to implement the model.

 ### Core Concepts